Presidency of José Sarney: Foreign policy

 Sarney assumed the presidency in the last years of the Cold War.
 In 1986, Sarney resumed relations between Brazil and Cuba, which externally represented the approximation of capitalist countries with socialist ones, and internally, the end of the characteristics of the military dictatorship - it had been the first president of the military dictatorship, Castelo Branco, who broke off relations with Cuba.
 Due to the economic crises, it was necessary for the government to seek new partnerships.
 Sarney strengthened relations with African countries that used the Portuguese language.

 Controversies

 Accusations of endemic corruption in all spheres of government became notorious, with President José Sarney himself being denounced, although the charges were not brought before Congress.
 It was the period between 1987 and 1989 when the political crisis erupted, allied to the economic crisis.
 Suspicions of overbilling and irregularities in public bids were cited, such as the bidding for the North-South Railroad.
-The accusations also stated that José Sarney practiced nepotism, that is, favored friends and acquaintances with concessions in radio and television.
-Dissatisfaction in a wing of the PMDB led to the founding of the Brazilian Social Democracy Party (PSDB).
-The height of the crisis occurred during the National Constituent Assembly, where party members voted for Sarney's four-year term, although the five-year thesis prevailed, captained by the majority of the PMDB caucus and conservative politicians.
-The party's members voted for Sarney's four-year term, although the five-year thesis prevailed, captained by the majority of the PMDB caucus and conservative politicians.